rameenf1024/Image-Carousel/README.md

 # Image-Carousel
-A responsive and interactive image carousel built using Bootstrap 5, featuring slides and cards.
-This project showcases a basic implementation of a carousel, where a series of images are displayed in a continuous loop, each with its own slide and card component.
+A responsive and interactive image carousel built using Html, Css and Javascript, featuring slides and smooth transitions between images.

+Here is the Link to visit wep-page: